espruino/EspruinoHub/README.md

 Run with `start.sh` (ideally you'd set this to auto-start - see below)

-You can then access Node-red using `http://localhost:1880`
+You can then access Node-RED using `http://localhost:1880`

 Once you add UI elements and click `Deploy` they'll be visible at `http://localhost:1880/ui`